Vasectomy Reversal Success Decades After A Vasectomy

-My oldest vasectomy reversal patient was a 65-year-old man who was a father, and a grandfather.
+Our oldest vasectomy reversal patient was a 65-year-old man who was a father, and a grandfather.
 His vasectomy had been done 36 years earlier.
 After remarrying, he and his new wife wanted to conceive a child of their own and he came to me to find out about having a vasectomy reversal.
 Was it even possible more three decades following the vasectomy?
 The answer was yes.
-I performed his successful microsurgical vasectomy reversal, and at the age of 65, my patient fathered a child again.
+A successful microsurgical vasectomy reversal was performed, and at the age of 65, the patient fathered a child again.

 Of course, not every man is a candidate for a vasectomy reversal.
 Following your consultation, we will take a thorough medical history and perform a physical exam and lab work to ensure that this is the right option for you and your partner.
 But for men deemed viable candidates for the vasectomy reversal procedure, we believe that every couple should have a second chance at conceiving a child naturally whenever possible.